 The Different Types of Child Custody: Overview

-Here are the main child custody terms considered by family courts in a divorce case:
+Here are the main child custody terms important to family courts:

-- Legal Custody - A parent with legal custody is able to make important life decisions on behalf of the child, even if the other parent has sole physical custody; a parent who is absent or unable to make these decisions will not be granted legal custody in most cases
+- Legal Custody: A parent with legal custody can make important life decisions on behalf of the child.
+In most cases the court will not grant legal custody to a parent who is absent or unable to make these decisions.

 Factors Affecting Custody Decisions

-- Adjustment to the community and school of a given parent
+- Change to the community and school of a given parent

 - Stability of either home

-- Ability to interact with other relatives and extended family members
+- The ability to interact with other relatives and extended family members

 Learn About Custody Overview